Learning to Decouple Complex Systems: Methodology

 Intuitively, Eq.~(\ref{eq: derivative}) pictures the dynamics of $\mathbf{a}$ driven by function $H$, but constrained within $\mathcal{K}$.
 Whenever $\mathbf{a}$ reaches beyond $\mathcal{K}$, it would be projected back using Eq.~(\ref{eq:proj-l2}).
 By extending Eq.~(\ref{eq: derivative}), \cite{dupuis1993dynamical,zhang1995stability} considered the projected differential equations as follows:

 which allows for discontinuous dynamics on $\mathbf{a}$.

-\subsection{Learning to decouple}
+\subsection{Learning to Decouple}

 Our method is built upon the assumption that cluttered sequential observations are composed of several relatively independent sub-systems and, therefore, explicitly learns to decouple them as well as to capture the mutual interactions with a meta-system in parallel.
 Let the cluttered observations/controlls be $\mathbf{c}(t)\in\mathbb{R}^k$ at time $t$ for $t=1,...,T$, where $T$ is the time horizon.
-We employ $k$ distinct mappings with learnable parameters (e.g., MLP) to obtain respective controls to each sub-system: $\mathbf{x}_i(t)=p_i(\mathbf{c}(t))\in\mathbb{R}^m$ for $i=1,...,n$.
-A generic dynamics of the proposed method can be written as: where Eq.~(\ref{eq:dec_sub}) and Eq.~(\ref{eq:dec_att}) refer to the $i$th sub-system describing the evolution of a single latent entity and meta-system depicting the interactions, respectively. $\mathbf{z}_i(t)\in\mathbb{R}^q$ is the hidden state for the $i$th subsystem, and $\mathbf{a}$ is a tensor governs the dynamics of the interactions.
+We employ $n$ distinct mappings with learnable parameters (e.g., MLP) to obtain respective controls to each sub-system: $\mathbf{x}_i(t)=p_i(\mathbf{c}(t))\in\mathbb{R}^m$ for $i=1,...,n$.
+A generic dynamics of the proposed method can be written as:

+where Eq.~(\ref{eq:dec_sub}) and Eq.~(\ref{eq:dec_att}) refer to the $i$th sub-system describing the evolution of a single latent entity and meta-system depicting the interactions, respectively. $\mathbf{z}_i(t)\in\mathbb{R}^q$ is the hidden state for the $i$th subsystem, and $\mathbf{a}$ is a tensor governs the dynamics of the interactions.
 Here $\Pi_\mathcal{S}(\cdot)$ is a projection operator, which projects the evolving trajectory into set $\mathcal{S}$.
 We introduce such an operator as it is assumed that interactions among latent entities should be constrained following some latent manifold structure. $f_i(\cdot)$ and $g(\cdot)$ are both learnable functions and also the essential roles for capturing the underlying complex dynamics.

 \begin{remark} It is seen the projection operator $\Pi_\mathcal{S}(\cdot)$ and the set $\mathcal{S}$ play important roles in Eq.~(\ref{eq:dec_att}).
 For $\Pi_\mathcal{S}(\cdot)$, while previous works of ProjDEs only consider L2-induced projection, we propose novel interpretation and extension under Bregman divergence.
 For $\mathcal{S}$, we consider a probabilistic simplex following the setting in \citet{lu2019understanding,vuckovic2020mathematical}, though it can be any polyhedral. \end{remark}